modular/modular/KGEN/docs/LitNotes.md

 4) `var` definitions for local variables and instance properties in structs:
    We support implicit local variable definitions, but allow them to be optionally explicitly declared as well.
+We support the `alias` keyword for definition named parameters.

 5) In addition to loosely typed `def` statements, we support a more strict `fn` statement, described below.